vuoz/chalk_config/readme.md

 6. Run `nix build .` to build the firmware
 7. The firmware will be located in `/result`
+8. Put the keyboard in bootloader mode by pressing the reset button, while it is plugged in to the computer
-8. Flash the firmware with
+9. Flash the firmware with
 ```bash
 cp /result/.. /Volumes/..
 ```